buckaroo-it/WooCommerce/readme.txt

 == Additional Info ==
 Please contact support@buckaroo.nl if you need help installing the WooCommerce plugin.

 == Changelog ==

+= 2.6.3 =
+- Fixed issue with the reading mastersettings in the configuration when settings are not set

 = 2.6.2 =
 - Fixed issue with the reading mastersettings in the configuration